 To change the appearance of the title, right-click on it, then click ‘Format Chart Title’ or double-click on the title.

-Double-clicking on any element on the chart will pop up the side panel which contains customization options for the selected element.
+Double-clicking on any element on the chart will bring the side pane which contains customization options for the selected element.

 Change Chart Layouts, Styles, and Colors

 You can change the layouts, styles, and colors of the chart using Excel’s in-built preset layouts and styles to further improve your chart.
-You can find these options in the ‘Design’ tab under Chart Tools or from the ‘brush icon’ on the right side of your chart.
+You can find these designing options under the ‘Design’ tab from the Chart Tools group or from the floating ‘brush icon’ on the right side of your chart.

 On the ‘Design’ tab, click ‘Quick Layout’ to apply your desired layout.